CraftAcademy/gitpong/README.md

 Programmer 1: "The trouble is you think you have time." -Buddha

-Programmer 2:
+Programmer 2: "Strive not to be a success, but rather to be of value." –Albert Einstein

 Programmer 1: "So it goes." -Kurt Vonnegut

-Programmer 2:
+Programmer 2: "You miss 100% of the shots you don’t take." –Wayne Gretzky

 Programmer 1: "Whatever you are, be a good one." -Abraham Lincoln

-Programmer 2:
+Programmer 2: "Every strike brings me closer to the next home run." –Babe Ruth

 Programmer 1: "Everything happens for a reason." -Unknown

-Programmer 2:
+Programmer 2: "The mind is everything.
+What you think you become."  –Buddha